Welcome to the Mathsoc Problem Solving page run by our Quizmaster, Mark.

 Problem solving sessions are held every Monday at 6:00pm in the New Seminar Room.

 Check out our Facebook group here.

 Also check out our involvement in the Irish Mathematical Intervarsities and IMSA here.

-The selection test will be set by Pete.
 Find some past tests here.

 A donut shop has 8 different types of donuts.
 How many different ways are there to choose 4 donuts from these 8 types (assuming there are at least 4 donuts of each type)?